 Kershaw boasts three Christmas Parades, The Kershaw County Christmas Parade and The Boykin Christmas Parade, and the Lights of Lugoff, Kershaw County's only night-time parade.
-Parades are also part of the Bethune Chicken Strut and the Elgin Catfish Stomp Festivals.
+A parade is also part of the Elgin Catfish Stomp Festival.

 Boykin Christmas Parade

 The world’s most unique Christmas Parade, usually held the third Sunday in December, draws thousands of spectators to the tiny hamlet of Boykin to enjoy a country Christmas and see what means of transportation Santa will find!

 You just never know what to expect at the Boykin Christmas Parade!
 The Parade is open to EVERYONE.
 For more information, please visit www.theboykinchristmasparade.com.
 There is no entry fee, but donations to support Swift Creek Church are much appreciated.